karrarkazuya/AIMLcollection/README.md

 # AIMLcollection

 A huge collection of AIML files.
-You'll find anything you want her to help you build your own AIML brain! good luck!
+You'll find anything you want here to help you build your own AIML brain! good luck!